-Trends of concentrations of chemical constituents of the 2009 data collected from the AMC-series wells are summarized in Table 2.1.1.2.
+Trends of concentrations for chemical constituents for the 2010 data collected from the AMC-series wells are summarized in Table 2.1.1.2.
 Well AMC-5, just south of the Berkeley Pit, has exceeded maximum containment levels (MCLs) and secondary maximum containment levels (SMCLs) throughout the period of record.
 The concentrations of most of the dissolved metals have shown a slight downward trend.

 AMC-6 shows a continued, consistent trend of decreasing concentrations of nearly all dissolved constituents.
 Cadmium is the only constituent whose concentration exceeds a drinking water standard.
-The concentration of sulfate has increased slightly from 175 mg/L in 2004 to 250 mg/L (fig. 2-6).
-However, current concentrations are well below historic 1980s levels.
+The concentration of sulfate has increased slightly from 175 mg/L in 2004 to 250 mg/L in 2008 (fig. 2-6).
+Current concentrations have decreased and are well below historic 1980s levels.

-The concentrations of dissolved constituents in the 2009 samples in well AMC-8 are consistent with previous results.
+The concentrations of dissolved constituents in the 2010 samples in well AMC-8 are consistent with previous results.
 As in the past, the concentrations of sulfate continue to increase (fig. 2-6).
-Sulfate concentrations have doubled since the fall of 2006, increasing from 400 mg/L to more than 800 mg/L in December 2009.
+Sulfate concentrations have doubled since the fall of 2006, increasing from 400 mg/L to more than 800 mg/L in November 2010.
+Cadmium concentrations have increased the past several years and are currently above the MCL.